marcopaglio/BookingApp/README.md

 > :alarm_clock: **N.B**: Are you using Windows with WSLg?
 The all-in-one command becomes: `docker compose -f <COMPOSE_FILE> -f docker-compose-wslg.yml up`.

-## Setup X server environment for Docker
+## Setup X Server Environment for Docker

 Desktop GUI applications need a graphical environment for working propertly.
 Since BookingApp uses the standard *Java GUI Swing*, it also requires an X display server.
 Depending on the OS, the X server environment may or may not be native.<br>
 The X server must therefore be shared with Docker in order to pass access controls.
-After that, you will be able to open the BookingApp application inside a Docker container, as required in the `-Pdocker` profile or with Docker Compose commands.
+After that, you will be able to open the BookingApp application inside a Docker container, as required with `-Pdocker` or when running the BookingApp application with Docker Compose commands.

-#### Linux
+### Linux

 Linux already has an X server environment, thus the only thing to do is to share it with Docker.
 The simplest way is to disable the access control to the X server for the Docker network: